radegor/js-adv-exercises/README.md

 1. Parse and sort a string by value.
 2. Find the Levenshtein distance between two strings.
 3. Find anagrams.
+4. Determine if a string is a rotation of another.

 ### Search/Sort